pluginsGLPI/mobile/README.md

 Plugin mobile for GLPI
 ======

-SINCE version 0.90.3 of GLPI, the application is now responsive, so this plugin is not necessary anymore.
+**IMPORTANT: SINCE version 0.90.3 of GLPI, the application is now responsive, so this plugin is not necessary anymore !**

 WARNING, This is an experimental plugin.
 Most of glpi functions will not work with this.